ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \,.
 $$

-In this notation the full action of the CE-differential is therefore
+In this notation the full action of the CE-differential is therefore the following:

 $$
   \label{CEDifferentialOnGeneratorsForInfinitesimalCotangentBundleOfActionLieAlgebroid}